Dynamic Media supports keyboard control and assistive technologies, such as JAWS and NVDA screen readers, across the authoring user interface.

 Tabto move the focus to it.

-Enterkey to activate standard user interface elements, such as buttons, drop-down list, and so on.
+Enterkey to activate standard user interface elements, such as buttons and drop-down lists.

 Spacebarto select an image and add it to a segment.
-In addition, you have the ability to use the
+In addition, you can use the

 Backspacekey to delete the selected item from the Content tab.
 Also, pressing